disclose-framework/spec/specification/overview.md

 **Governance status.** Disclose is currently maintained as an open framework.
 It is intended to graduate into a protocol governed by a working group once there is sufficient participation from merchants, agents, platforms, and Signatories.

-**Application.** Any organization seeking Signatory status MUST submit an application to the governing body via [GitHub Issues](https://github.com/disclose-framework/spec/issues) until the formal application process is established at `https://discloseframework.dev/registry/apply`.
+**Application.** Any organization seeking Signatory status MUST submit an application through the public Disclose Framework repository via [GitHub Issues](https://github.com/disclose-framework/spec/issues) until a formal working group or application process is established at `https://discloseframework.dev/registry/apply`.
 Applications must include: the applicant's domain, the `disclose:` attributes they seek authorization to attest, methodology versions supported, a description of their data access and verification methodology for each attribute, and their proposed signing key endpoint.

 **Review.** The governing body reviews applications for methodology soundness, data access credibility, conflict of interest, signing infrastructure, and revocation process.
 Review outcomes are published publicly.